ansible/ansible/docs/docsite/rst/network/getting_started/first_playbook.rst

 .. literalinclude:: sample_files/first_playbook_ext.yml
    :language: YAML

-The extended first playbook has four tasks in a single play.
+The extended first playbook has five tasks in a single play.
 Run it with the same command you used above.
 The output shows you the change Ansible made to the config:

 .. code-block:: bash

    $ ansible-playbook -i vyos.example.net, -u ansible -k -e ansible_network_os=vyos.vyos.vyos first_playbook_ext.yml

-   PLAY [First Playbook]
+   PLAY [Network Getting Started First Playbook Extended]
    ************************************************************************************************************************************

    TASK [Get config for VyOS devices]